-Page 11 shows the estimated tax rate for the 2019 Employee Benefit Fund budget is 1.548 mills; a decrease of .703 mills from the 2018 rate of 2.251.
-The net total mill levy decreases slightly between 2018 and 2019 for the three taxing funds.
+Page 11 shows the estimated tax rate for the 2020 Employee Benefit Fund budget is 1.700 mills; an increase of .152 mills from the 2019 rate of 1.548.
+The net total mill levy remains flat between 2019 and 2020 for the three taxing funds.

 As a result of actions from the TSCPL executive management team, the health plan is stabilized, while still providing employees with exceptional, accessible benefits at a reasonable cost.
-An 8% price increase is projected for health insurance and a 9% increase is expected with dental insurance.
+A 5[%] price increase is projected for health insurance and a 6% increase is expected with dental insurance.

-If a lower than projected health plan increase occurs for plan year 2019, it is proposed that the deductible for the traditional plan be increased for both individual and dependent plans.
-This would be a step in the direction of continuing to plan for the future and avoid large employee cost increases in a single year.
-These decisions cannot be made until closer to renewal and the conclusion of the review period in August.
 At this point, the budget has been conservatively projected to account for the potential worst case.
 Funding to offset these costs is sourced from: (1) additional funding dollars from the increased valuations; (2) salary savings through not funding five vacant positions; and (3) increasing the shrinkage rate for expected employee turnover and the length of time positions are held open.